Add DNSMadeEasy as a secondary DNS server

-Getting started with Secondary DNS is possible from the DNS section of the domain management page.
+You can get started with Secondary DNS from the DNS section of the domain management page.

-Select DNSMadeEasy as the provider and click Enable at the bottom of the form.
-The name servers and IP addresses that DNSMadeEasy is expecting are already filled in for you.
+Select DNSMadeEasy as the provider.
+Click Enable at the bottom of the form.
+The name servers and IP addresses DNSMadeEasy is expecting are already filled in for you.

-A confirmation message will tell you that Secondary DNS has been enabled from the DNSimple side.
+A confirmation message will tell you Secondary DNS has been enabled from the DNSimple side.

 Log into your DNSMadeEasy account.
-The first thing we are going to do is to create the IP set that enables zone communication between DNSimple and DNSMadeEasy.
-From the top navigation menu, select Advanced and then, Secondary IP Sets.
+The first thing you’ll do is to create the IP set that enables zone communication between DNSimple and DNSMadeEasy.
+From the top navigation menu, select Advanced, then Secondary IP Sets.

-Add a new IP set with the following values:
+Add a new IPv4 set with the following values:

 - Name: axfr.dnsimple.com

-Now we are ready to add the domain.
-From the top navigation menu, select DNS and then Secondary DNS.
+Now add the domain.
+From the top navigation menu, select DNS then Secondary DNS.

-In the popup, type your domain name and select the IP set that we just created.
+In the popup, type your domain name, and select the IP set you just created.

-If the configuration is correct, a success message will appear and you’ll be taken to the detail page for you domain.
+If the configuration is correct, a success message will appear.
+You’ll be taken to the detail page for your domain.

-At the bottom of the screen, you might see an error message stating that the zone is out of sync.
-You’ll might have to wait a few minutes for the zones to synchronize.
+At the bottom of the screen, you might see an error message that the zone is out of sync.
+You may need to wait a few minutes for the zones to synchronize.

 Another way to verify your configuration is by using